Coins of the Philippine peso: BSP Coin series

-In December 1995, a new set of coins and notes was issued which carried the new logo of the BSP: 5- and 1-piso and 25-, 10-, 5- and 1-sentimo, with the aim of carrying out the demonetization of all previous series on January 3, 1998.
-On July 10, 2001, BSP issued the 10-piso coin for general circulation to commemorate its 8th anniversary.
+On June 1995, a new set of coins and notes was issued which carried the new logo of the BSP: 5- and 1-piso and 25-, 10-, 5- and 1-sentimo, with the aim of carrying out the demonetization of all previous series on January 3, 1998 and also to replace the 5-piso NDS banknote.
+In 2000, BSP issued the 10-piso coin to commemorate the new millennium and later to the general circulation on July 16, 2001 for BSP's 8th anniversary.
 It has the profiles of Andres Bonifacio and Apolinario Mabini in a con-joint or in tandem manner on the obverse side.
 The reverse side bears the seal of the Bangko Sentral ng Pilipinas which is consistent with the common reverse design of the other six denominations.
-This has been an additional denomination to the current coin circulation and a replacement for the 10-piso NDS banknote.
-The series used the Optima typeface.
+This has been an additional denomination to the current coin circulation and a replacement for the 10-piso NDS note.
+Like with its predecessor Flora and Fauna Series, it also used the Optima typeface.

-The 1995, 1997 and 1998 5 peso coins had no mint marks, but coins issued from 1999 onward had mint marks.
-The 1995, 1997, and 1998 coins (with no mint mark) were minted by the Royal Canadian Mint.
-However, not all 1997 and 1998 coins were minted by the Royal Canadian Mint, quite a few were minted by the BSP (with mint mark).
+Some coins from 1995 to 1998 had no mint marks and those were minted by the Royal Canadian Mint, but coins issued from 1999 onward all have mint marks.
+However, not all 1995–1998 coins were minted by the Royal Canadian Mint, coins with mint mark during the three-year period were minted by the BSP.